Alex-yanranwang/Realsense-D435i-Drone/README.md

 # Realsense-D435i-Drone
-Realsense-D435i for VINS and KinoJGM
+Realsense-D435i setting for ROS Medolic and KinoJGM